Why Study Flute With Me?

 While I have been teaching flute for all ages and levels since 1999, a few years back, I decided to shift my focus and specialize in teaching children in grades 3–6, ages 8–12.
 Unlike teenagers, adults, and very young children, during middle childhood, your child most likely also needs:

 - To be introduced to music in a positive way, where they can find and unveil their musical talent

-- A focus on fundamentals taught in an encouraging way
+- A focus on fundamentals taught in an encouraging and fun way

 - To develop personal skills using music as a vehicle.
 This includes learning about responsibility,